miguelstrife/DataTeamProject/README.md

 ## Minimum Requirements

-- Build an Data Pipeline/ETL process that takes the CSVs as input and saves into a database at a detailed level and also calculates summary views.
-These summary view could follow star schema or any other that you think will allow for querying using different views/dimensions.
+- Build a Data Pipeline/ETL process that takes the CSVs as input and saves into a database at a detailed level while also calculating summarized views.
+These summarized views could follow star schema or any other that you think will allow for easy querying using different pivots/dimensions.
 The Data Pipeline can be manually triggered by running a script (include instructions of how to do it!) or automated somehow.
 - Build an API (REST, Graph or other design pattern) that provides:
   - Detailed information using a different parameters (like agency, month, year, state, etc)
   - Summarized information using different parameters (like agency, month, year, state, etc)
-  - An XLS, XLSX or CSV report with Premium info by Agency and Product Line using a date range as parameters
+  - An XLS, XLSX or CSV report with Premium info by Agency and Product Line using date range as parameters
-- Build a web app that includes at least one chart and tables with the detailed and summarized data
-- The web app should also be able to build/run the report by specifying the start and end date to use

 - The Data Pipeline/ETL process and also the logic for generating the report must be done using Pandas
 - Deployment to any PaaS vendor/host (AWS, Heroku, Digital Ocean, etc.)